pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Order Cancellation Process.md

 # Order Cancellation Process
-> If the order is delivered prior to the cancellation request, the order cannot be canceled and the customer must proceed with the regular sales return ([[SR - Personal Reason]]) process.
+> If the order is delivered prior to the cancellation request, the order cannot be canceled and the customer must proceed with the regular sales return ([[SR - Personal Reason (Non-US)]]) process.

 ## Verify the shipment status